RedCrested/Disable-Developer-Tool-for-OpenSource-SocialNetwork/README.md

 ## Version

+- 1.2
+    - Fixed loop when devtools is open before page load - #2
 - 1.1
     - Improved the verification for default values after component activation - #1
     - Changed the license type in XML file